Onalaska Alliance

 Park & Entry Gate Closed Dusk until Dawn

 Welcome to Carlisle Lake Park, owned and managed by Onalaska Alliance since 2012!
-The park features Carlisle Lumber Company's historic mill pond, a 0.9 mile trail complete with 20 trail signs highlighting local flora and fauna, 12 exercise stations, a small boat ramp, many benches and picnic tables, restrooms, and much more!
+The park features Carlisle Lumber Company's historic mill pond, a 0.9 mile trail complete with trail signs highlighting local flora and fauna, exercise stations, a small boat ramp, many benches and picnic tables, restrooms, and a playground !
 Scroll to learn the History of Carlisle Lake and how it's used today for recreation and aquaculture.

 Carlisle Lake Park Rules